AashnaNarang/Elevator/README.txt

 4. Use steps 1-7 in the instructions shown above.

 ## Instructions for testing
-1. Go to TestElevatorSystem.java inside src
+1. Go to any of the test files in the src\test package
-2. Click on the Run as Junit test
+2. Click on the Run as JUnit test